Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 6. Tokopah Falls

 Finally, head farther up the mountain to Tokopah Falls.
-This is a moderate hike just under 4 miles with a little more than 600 feet in elevation gain.
+This is a moderate hike that’s just under 4 miles with a little over 600 feet in elevation gain.
 It ends at Tokopah Falls.

-Unfortunately, the falls can run dry towards the end of the summer so I recommend talking with a ranger ahead of time if you’re unsure whether this trail is worth doing during your trip.
+Unfortunately, the falls can run dry towards the end of the summer so I recommend talking with a ranger for the current status if you’re unsure whether this trail is worth doing during your road trip to Sequoia National Park.

 7. Watchtower Trail